-Nur 119 9 hours Nursing of Adults and Children I
+Nursing of Adults and Children I Lecture

 A course designed to give the student an opportunity to apply previously learned scientific knowledge and nursing skills in caring for adults and children with common medical and surgical conditions.
 Pathophysiology, therapeutic nutrition, and teaching learning principles are introduced.
-Pediatric theory is integrated.
-Knowledge of the nursing process is broadened through preparation of more comprehensive nursing care plans.
-General hospitals and other health care and community agencies are utilized for observation and/or practice in caring for adults and children client/patients.
-Five hours lecture and sixteen hours practicum per week.
+Application of the nursing process is broadened to include assessment of the patient's total needs and preparation of more comprehensive nursing care plans.
+Five hours lecture per week.